Skip to content

 Fox DataDiodeFox-ITHigh-throughput (up to 1 Gbps)

-Data diodes are appropriate for the highest-security zones (safety systems, critical infrastructure) where the risk of inbound compromise outweighs the inconvenience of one-way communication.
+Data diodes are appropriate for the highest-security zones (safety systems, infrastructure) where the consequence of inbound compromise outweighs the inconvenience of one-way communication.

 OT firewall rules differ from IT rules.
-They are protocol-specific, direction-specific, and source/destination-specific.
+OT rules are protocol-specific, direction-specific, and source/destination-specific.

 Example Rule Set: Production Cell Firewall